cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/subscribe-to-profile.md

 description: How to Build Content app - Subscribe to profile
 ---

-To allow the user to subscribe to a profile, you will actually be implementing the steps described in the [Subscribe](/guides/mutation/subscribe) section.
+When a user subscribes to a profile, a non-fungible token (NFT) is being minted and transferred to the user's wallet.
+To make this a reality, you will implement the same steps described in the [Subscribe](/guides/mutation/subscribe) section.

 ## GraphQL mutations